Bay RestorationTake a tour over the hidden edges of the Bay.

 By the late 20th century, only seven percent of the original, historic tidal wetlands remained.

 The marshlands were a nursery ground for juvenile fish and habitat for millions of migratory waterfowl and shorebirds.

-The Bay Institute works with numerous other environmental and partner organizations to restore the marshlands.
+The Bay Institute works with dozens of partners to help restore San Francisco Bay's lost marshlands.

 The Bay Institute is raising funds and promoting public support to restore 100,000 acres of wetlands.